An Open Letter to My Parents

 I was three hours away from Orlando on June 12, 2016 when forty-nine people were murdered for being alive.
 For being a brightness in the world.
 I was nine years old when I realized women were holding down their skirts as they jumped from a burning tower they were never getting out of.
 I was twenty-four when I fully realized how little progress our country has made.

-I was twenty-four when I realized that women have been allowing one another to throw out words like trash and slut and bimbo and feminist when we should be yelling at every. single. woman. that she is intelligent and magic and tough and soft.
+I was twenty-four when I realized that women have been allowing one another to throw out words like trash and slut and feminist when we should be yelling at every. single. woman. that she is intelligent and magic and tough and soft.
 We should be telling them to be proud of themselves.
 Be kind to their bodies and their minds.
 Be accepting of their right not to get married.
 Be proud of their successful marriage.
 See the strength in raising a child as a single mother instead of shame.

 But no one can hold us back better than ourselves.